julieleandre/greenery/METHODS.md

 - Likewise, at least 80% of the counts within each contingency table are above 5 because of the large enough sample sizes selected for each of three different Chi-square tests <sup>2</sup>.
 This condition is thus realized.

 Because all assumptions of the Chi-square test are achieved, the actual tests will follow.
-As samples sizes are quite small<sup>2</sup> compared to the available dataset containing n=72,933 subjets, each of the D~M, G~M and D~G~M tests were executed 250 times<sup>3</sup> each on different random samples to get a more complete overview of the database<sup>4</sup>.
-Statistical significance p-values resulting from the D~M, G~M and D~G~M Chi-square tests<sup>5</sup> were compiled into three separate distributions.
-Moreover, pratical significance effect size for the D~M and G~M tests were computed using Cramér's V method<sup>6</sup> and compiled into two distributions.
-Cramér's V method does not generalize to three variables; therefore, no practical significance distribution was generated for the D~G~M test.
+As samples sizes are quite small<sup>2</sup> compared to the available dataset containing n=72,933 subjets, each of the DM, GM and DGM tests were executed 250 times<sup>3</sup> each on different random samples to get a more complete overview of the database<sup>4</sup>.
+Statistical significance p-values resulting from the DM, GM and DGM Chi-square tests<sup>5</sup> were compiled into three separate distributions.
+Moreover, pratical significance effect size for the DM and GM tests were computed using Cramér's V method<sup>6</sup> and compiled into two distributions.
+Cramér's V method does not generalize to three variables; therefore, no practical significance distribution was generated for the DGM test.
 All the distributions are finally displayed into histograms <sup>7</sup> with confidence intervals and mean values computed for each.

 ## Footnotes
 <sup>1</sup> Contingency tables generated with with SciPy (version 1.10.1) using the *scipy.stats.contingency.crosstab* method.